topos-protocol/dev-portal/content/module-2/4-topos-zkevm-demo.md

 <Steps>

 <StepItem>
-### Verify Install dependencies
+### Verify and install dependencies

-The first thing that you will want to do is to run it with the `install` command, which will verify your dependencies, and then download all of the other components that are required to run the demo.
+The first thing that you will want to do is to run the `topos-zkevm-demo` with the `install` command, which will verify your dependencies and then download all of the other components that are required to run the demo.

 Topos zkEVM Demo is built on top of two projects:

 - [local-zkevm](https://github.com/topos-protocol/local-zkevm): a setup to run a local development chain along with a [hardhat](https://hardhat.org/) sample project to deploy a demo contract and send transactions
 - [zero-bin](https://github.com/topos-protocol/zero-bin): the zk prover/verifier

+Both of these will be installed for you.

 ```bash
 $ topos-zkevm-demo install
 ```

 <Gif image="topos-zkevm-demo-install" description="Running the topos-zkevm-demo install command" style={{width: '60%'}} />

 <HighlightBox type="tip">
 1. You only need to run this command once.
 Be aware that building the zero-bin project may take a few minutes.
-2. Topos zkEVM Demo follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
-Run `$ topos-zkevm-demo --help` to find the demo root directory, which we will later refer to as `DEMO_ROOT`.
+2. The Topos zkEVM Demo follows the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
+Run `$ topos-zkevm-demo --help` and check the `configuration` section to find the demo root directory, which we will later refer to as `DEMO_ROOT`.
+In most cases, unless you have altered the `$XDG_DATA_HOME` environment variable, the demo root directory will be `$HOME/.local/share/topos-zkevm-demo`.
 </HighlightBox>
 </StepItem>

 <StepItem>
 ### Start the Erigon chain

 The demo utilizes Erigon, which is an implementation of Ethereum, to provide a local development chain.
 To start it, run: